grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

 ### Step 4: Write tests

-In this example, we're using the panel edit page to test a data source plugin.
-When the provided query is valid, the response status code is expected to be in the range 200-299.
+In this example, we're using the panel edit page to test the query editor for a backend data source plugin.
+The plugin was scaffolded with the [create-plugin](https://github.com/grafana/plugin-tools/tree/main/packages/create-plugin) tool, and for this data source the query endpoint returns hard coded data points.
+This test asserts that the values `1` and `3` are being displayed in the `Table` panel.

 ```ts title="queryEditor.spec.ts"
 import { test, expect } from '@grafana/plugin-e2e';